-Update 2022: Malaysia has reopened its international borders from 1 April 2022.
+Update 2024: Malaysia reopened its international borders on 1 April 2022.
 Get Malaysian government’s complete rules for travelers planning to visit Malaysia on the official Ministry of Foreign Affairs Tourism website.
-I’ve also listed down the guidelines and compliances in this article on Kinabatangan River Tour.
+I’ve also listed down the guidelines and compliances in this article on Kinabatangan river.
+My guide to Malaysia e-visa for Indians is recommended, too.

 When I traveled to Southeast Asia this year, I knew that I would visit Indonesia, but I didn’t know where I would go from there.
 I zoomed out of the Asia map and turned the globe around to understand which countries were green and gave a visa on arrival or an e-visa.